Quicklist: Sewing Machines

 Post-bed machines are fitted on a sewing table with an external motor.
-These devices consist of feed dogs, bobbins, and loopers in a raised vertical column above the flat base of the machine.
-The column may range from 10 cm to 45 cm in height.
+The devices consist of feed dogs, bobbins and loopers in a raised, vertical column above the flat base of the machine.
+The column may range from 10 to 45 centimeters in height.
 This type of machine is used to attach emblems and stitch boots, purses, hats, bags and gloves.

 Unlike the flat-bed sewing machine, these devices consist of a horizontal cylindrical column instead of a flat base.
-The cylinder may be 5 to 16 cm wide and is used to sew cylindrical pieces like sleeves and cuffs as well as bulky items like shoes and saddles.
+The cylinder may be five to 16 centimeters wide and is used to sew cylindrical pieces like sleeves and cuffs as well as bulky items like shoes and saddles.

-Free arm sewing machines come with a detachable flat-bed arm, which can give way to a free arm.
-A free arm is a much narrow working surface than a flat-bed and has space beneath it so that it doesn’t touch the sewing table on which the machine rests.
+Free-arm sewing machines come with a detachable flat-bed arm, which can give way to a free-arm.
+A free-arm is a much narrower working surface than a flat-bed and has space beneath it so that it doesn’t touch the sewing table on which the machine rests.
 You can use it to make sleeve or pant hems by inserting fabric around the arm, which will give you the edge and space to sew circular projects.